DeonticAI/documentation/README.md

 After logging on, you will see a table with the requirements currently in the database.
 These are dummy requirements that have been created by Deontic.

-:warning: **For this demo, the requirement table is kept static.
+**Note: For this demo, the requirement table is kept static.
 This means the requirements you enter, are not added to the table.
 We do keep the requirements you submit together with your feedback, so please do not share any sensitive information.**

 <img width="1418" alt="Screenshot 2025-01-24 at 13 11 10" src="https://github.com/user-attachments/assets/e397536a-92ce-4c7b-a130-212f770ea1d6" />